sabbajohn/Infracommerce-API-Client/README.md

 This project provides a Python API client for interacting with the IntegraCommerce platform.
 It allows you to seamlessly integrate your application with IntegraCommerce, enabling the synchronization of data, managing orders, updating inventory, and more.

+# TODO
+Create the server to deal with the webhooks in SOAP
 ## FILES
 ```bash
 ├── client.py